jennyvo/raxservers/README.md

 ````
 $ ansible-playbook sox_compliance/create.yml -i inventory/testgroup1/master/ -vvvv
 ````
-  or can use with --extra-vars
+  or can use with --extra-vars (do the same for resize and delete servers)
 ````
 $ ansible-playbook sox_compliance/create.yml -i inventory/testgroup1/master/ --extra-vars "prefix=testgroup1uk region=LON" -vvvv
 ````